-Close the gap between Foster Youth and the general student population with regard to standardized test scores; participation in academic resources and supports (including but not limited to tutoring, academic enrichment
+Close the gap between Foster Youth and the general student population with regard to standardized test scores; participation in academic resources and supports (including but not limited to tutoring, academic enrichment programs, summer school/extended year programs, credit recovery programs, and academic counseling);

-A-G enrollment and passage rates;

-AP/Honors enrollment and passage rates; and career/technical/ vocational/transition planning, courses, and services including career pathways and linked learning opportunities.
+A-G enrollment and passage rates; AP/Honors enrollment and passage rates; and career/technical/ vocational/transition planning, courses, and services including career pathways and linked learning opportunities.

-The gap between Foster Youth and the general student population will decrease enrichment programs, and extracurricular activities.
+The gap between Foster Youth and the general student population will decrease with regard to graduation rates, attendance, and dropout rates, school discipline rates, and participation in social-emotional supports.